Guide to the Barre Toelken image collection,

 In the fall 2005, the materials in this collection were donated by Professor Barre Toelken to the Fife Folklore Archives .

 In the fall 2005, Randy Williams worked with Barre Toelken to organize the collection and add metadata into an in-house Access database, resulting in some of Box 1.
 In the Spring Semester 2006 (January through May), graduate intern Dusty Decker Wiser worked with Barre Toelken to continue organizing this collection and adding to the metadata database, resulting in Boxes 1-8.
-Finding aid created by Randy Williams, May 2006; updated Randy Williams, March 2012.
+Finding aid created by Randy Williams, May 2006; updated Randy Williams, March 2012; updated by Melissa Anderson, November 2015.

 Detailed Description of the Collection